-- Students with identified learning disabilities may receive reasonable accommodations to assist with their academic success.
-Such accommodations may include added time to complete class work or homework, preferred classroom seating, minimizing distractions, etc. These accommodations will be discussed on an individual basis with the family, teacher(s), and principal. - Students with identified learning disabilities who require that the curriculum be reasonably modified to meet their learning needs will have such modifications noted on grade reporting or transcripts with an "M"; however, such notification will not indicate the reason for the modification.
+Students with identified learning disabilities may receive reasonable accommodations to assist with their academic success.
+Such accommodations may include added time to complete class

+- work or homework, preferred classroom seating, minimizing distractions, etc. These accommodations will be discussed on an individual basis with the family, teacher(s), and principal. - Students with identified learning disabilities who require that the curriculum be reasonably modified to meet their learning needs will have such modifications noted on grade reporting or transcripts with an "M"; however, such notification will not indicate the reason for the modification.
 A modified curriculum will be the result of collaboration with the family, teacher(s), and principal.

 Families with students coming from a public school with an already-established IEP (Individualized Educational Program or Plan) or a 504 Plan are advised that such plans relate to public school; if a family wants the full implementation of an IEP (or full access as outlined in a 504 Plan) from the public system, they must enroll the student in public school.
 Catholic schools endeavor to work with the public school and the family to address whatever needs they can in terms of an IEP or 504 but are only required to implement reasonable accommodations.
+Yuba City Unified School District currently provides an ISP (Individualized Service Plan) offer of services to qualifying students.
+An ISP is a reduced offer of support services and is subject to change per YCUSD policies and state mandates.